Updated October 15, 2022

 - Not conduct any examination for the purpose of verifying the truth or determining deception unless such examination is conducted solely for the purpose of objective, scientific inquiry.
 Any Affiliate Member who violates this section shall be expelled from this Association

 - Be able to attend all meetings of the general membership of this Association.

 ARTICLE VII: Termination, Suspension and Reinstatement of Membership

 - Subject to the provisions of this Article, membership in this Association shall be terminated for either of the following causes:

 - Conviction of any felony or crime of moral turpitude or

 - Commission of any act considered to be detrimental to the polygraph profession as determined by the Board of Directors.

 - Conviction shall be held before any court of competent jurisdiction, state or federal, wherever located.
 For the purposes of this Article, conviction shall be held on a plea of "no contest" or when included in a lesser offense or when included as a condition of any probation.

-- Subject to the provisions of the Article, membership in this Association may be terminated or suspended for any of the following reasons:
+- Subject to the provisions of the Article, membership in this Association may be terminated for any of the following reasons

 - Violation of any part of the Standards and Principles of practice.